-Jennifer Kane is an artist, arts advocate, and teacher from Los Angeles, CA and currently resides in Joshua Tree, California.
-She joins the Arts Connection staff as Executive Director in February of 2018.
-She received her BA in Fine Arts from Mount St. Mary’s College in 2005 and her MFA in Public Practice from Otis College of Art and Design.
+Jennifer Kane is an artist, arts organizer, and teacher from Los Angeles, CA and currently resides in Joshua Tree.
+She serves as the Executive Director of Arts Connection, the Arts Council of San Bernardino County.
+Jennifer received her BA in Fine Arts from Mount St. Mary’s College and her MFA in Public Practice from Otis College of Art and Design.
 She is a recent graduate of Arts for LA’s ACTIVATE Cultural Policy Fellowship program.

-Currently Jennifer coordinates a Volunteer Art Program, part-time, for The Joshua Tree Art Innovation Laboratory (JT Lab), a grant funded arts initiative, hosted by Joshua Tree National Park, from 2016-2018.
+Prior professional leadership roles include coordinating the Volunteer Art Program for The Joshua Tree Art Innovation Laboratory (JT Lab), an NEA-grant funded arts initiative, hosted by Joshua Tree National Park, from 2016-2018.
 During this time, she created the now permanent park program – Artists’ Tea.

 Saniyyah Thomas was born in Camden, New Jersey and raised in the Inland Empire of San Bernardino County.
 She attended San Bernardino Valley College in 2008 and graduated in 2012 with her Associate of Arts Degree in Liberal Arts in Social and Behavioral Sciences.
 During the past three years she has worked as a Behavioral Support Specialist for a non-profit company that assists adults with special needs.